-In light of the changes to BC’s COVID-19 public health mandates, the staff and Board of Access Gallery has discussed our concerns, and decided on a slow approach to our organizational health measures.
+In light of the ongoing risks of the COVID-19 pandemic, the recent new variants, and taking into consideration BC's public health measures, the Staff and the Board of Access Gallery have discussed our concerns and decided to continue our slow approach to our organizational health measures through the spring.

 We are maintaining the following procedures:

 - We will still require masks to be worn at all times while in the gallery

 - we'll provide disposable masks should you forget yours at home when you visit, but we encourage you to bring your own when you're out and about.
 Our neighbours Massey Books also require masks!